OpenEIT/openeit.github.io/docs/html/_sources/faq.rst.txt

 ^^^^^^^^^^^^^^
 **I wish to run it with a battery - how do I do that?**

-A battery will fit perfectly within the case, and should be connected to the white connecter. `Here is a link to purchase the perfect size lithium ion battery which will fit perfectly into the connector <https://www.mouser.com/ProductDetail/SparkFun/PRT-13854?qs=%2Fha2pyFaduhhffVdrtA13QFmgMgxqz4D6Ok5h%2FDT9uAKN5KRgjnjIA%3D%3D>`_
+The following battery will fit perfectly within the case, and should be connected to the white connecter. `Link to battery here <https://www.mouser.com/ProductDetail/SparkFun/PRT-13854?qs=%2Fha2pyFaduhhffVdrtA13QFmgMgxqz4D6Ok5h%2FDT9uAKN5KRgjnjIA%3D%3D>`_

 Question 3:
 ^^^^^^^^^^^^^^